 It’s one thing to be creative, but it’s another thing to be ignorant.

-When it comes to classification, it would not be necessary if it were not for the fact of hydraulic equivalence.
+When it comes to classification, it would not be necessary if it were not for the fact of "hydraulic equivalence" see (Doc's videos at Goldhog.com).
 Simply stated, if you take two pieces of material and subject them both to the same volume and velocity of water flow, the heavier one will stay in place longer than the lighter one.
 Therefore, if you want to separate gold (heavy) from everything else (lighter), they particles need to be approximately the same size (classification).

 If you ignore this scientific principle and subject everything (all sizes of all material) to the same water flow, you are going to wash out some particles of gold because they are the hydraulically equivalent to a larger particle of lighter material.
 There is no way around this…it is a fact…accept it.
 The real question is: HOW do I include classification in my processes in a way that is the most cost efficient and least labor intensive?